 - Examples of your child’s schoolwork.

-- Twice a year we will send you a news update with news and information.
+- Three or four times a year we will send you a 'sponsorship update' with news and information.

 What does my sponsorship cover?

 Typically, your sponsorship helps to cover:

 - One pair of shoes